rmjarvis/TreeCorr/docs/metric.rst

 Of course, for 2-dimensional coordinate systems, :math:`dz = 0`.

-This metric is particularly relevant for data generated from N-body simuluations, which often use periodic boundary conditions.
+This metric is particularly relevant for data generated from N-body simulations, which often use periodic boundary conditions.